Hong Kong Exchanges and Clearing : GLOBAL OFFERING | MarketScreener

 0

-Unless otherwise defined herein, capitalised terms in this announcement shall have the same meanings as those defined in the prospectus dated 12 September 2019 (the "Prospectus") issued by Shanghai Henlius Biotech, Inc. (the "Company").
+Unless otherwise defined herein, capitalized terms used in this announcement shall have the same meanings as those defined in the prospectus dated Wednesday, 18 September 2019 (the "Prospectus") of Budweiser Brewing Company APAC Limited (the "Company").

 Hong Kong Exchanges and Clearing Limited, The Stock Exchange of Hong Kong Limited (the "Stock Exchange") and Hong Kong Securities Clearing Company Limited ("HKSCC") take no responsibility for the contents of this announcement, make no representation as to its accuracy or completeness and expressly disclaim any liability whatsoever for any loss howsoever arising from or in reliance upon the whole or any part of the contents of this announcement.

-This announcement is not for release, publication, distribution, directly or indirectly, in or into the United States (and its territories, possessions and all areas subject to its jurisdiction) or any other jurisdiction where such distribution is prohibited by law.
+This announcement is not for release, publication, distribution, directly or indirectly, in or into the United States or any other jurisdiction where such distribution is prohibited by law.
 This announcement does not constitute and is not an offer to sell or a solicitation of any offer to buy securities in Hong Kong, the United States or elsewhere.
-The securities referred to in this announcement have not been and will not be registered under the U.S. Securities Act of 1933, as amended from time to time (the "U.S. Securities Act") or any state securities laws of the United States and may not be offered or sold in the United States absent registration under the U.S. Securities Act or except pursuant to an applicable exemption from, or in a transaction not subject to, the registration requirements of the U.S. Securities Act.
+The securities referred to in this announcement have not been and will not be registered under the U.S. Securities Act of 1933 (the "U.S. Securities Act") or any state securities laws of the United States and may not be offered or sold in the United States absent registration under the U.S. Securities Act or except pursuant to an applicable exemption from, or in a transaction not subject to, the registration requirements of the U.S. Securities Act.
 There will be no public offering of securities of the Company in the United States.

-Potential investors should be aware that stabilising action cannot be taken to support the price of the H Shares for longer than the stabilisation period which begins on the Listing Date and is expected to expire on 17 October 2019, being the 30th day after the last day for the lodging of applications under the Hong Kong Public Offering.
-After this date, no further stabilising action may be taken, demand for the H Shares, and therefore the price of the H Shares, could fall.
+Potential investors should be aware that stabilizing action cannot be taken to support the price of the Shares for longer than the stabilization period which begins on the Listing Date and is expected to expire on the 30th day after the last day for the lodging of the applications under the Hong Kong Public Offering.
+After this date, when no further stabilizing action may be taken, demand for the Offer Shares, and therefore the price of the Offer Shares, could fall.

 GLOBAL OFFERING